pravink-21/C-Programs/README.md

 # C-Programs--1st-Year-
+This Programs are some good programs for 1st Year Students of CSE.
-These all C Program are Very Important in terms of basics &amp; Interview.
+These all C Program are Very Important in terms of basics & Interview.